-Such policies have created what, in his 2012 book ‘Coming Apart,’ Charles Murray called the New American Divide, in which the common civic culture once maintained by the old aristocracy, has been, over the last 50 years, unraveled by the new aristocracy.
+This tourist view has shaped economic policies that prioritize the growth of GDP over the welfare of those who produce it, including the welfare of their families and communities, and of American society.
+The new aristocracy professes its concern for American workers, but treats them with disdain.
+It has created what, in his 2012 book Coming Apart, libertarian Charles Murray called the New American Divide, in which the common civic culture once maintained by the old aristocracy, has been unraveled by the new aristocracy.
 In Murray’s account, one side of the divide lives in upper-middle-class suburbs, statistically represented by a fictitious neighborhood called Belmont.
 Its inhabitants have “advanced educations, often obtained at elite schools, sharing tastes and preferences that set them apart from mainstream America.”
 Its most powerful residents, our new aristocracy, run the country: “they are responsible for the films and television shows you watch, the news you see and read, the fortunes of the nation's corporations and financial institutions, and the jurisprudence, legislation and regulations produced by government.”

 If you were an executive living in Belmont in 1960, income inequality would have separated you from the construction worker in Fishtown, but remarkably little cultural inequality.
 You lived a more expensive life, but not a much different life. … Your house might have had a den that the construction worker's lacked, but it had no StairMaster or lap pool, nor any gadget to monitor your percentage of body fat.
 You both drank Bud, Miller, Schlitz or Pabst, and the phrase "boutique beer" never crossed your lips.
 You probably both smoked.
 If you didn't, you did not glare contemptuously at people who did.